melihcatal/EmpiricalCodeReviewAnalysis/README.md

 ---

 In the beginning we have 1986 unique GitHub projects.
 The dataset contains 640671 review comments.
-After extracting methods and linking them to the review comments we end up with 206124 data points.
+After extracting methods _In_while_ files contain 9912793 functions and _In_after_ files contain 9970707 functions.
+Which makes a total of 19883500 functions.
+After linking the review comments to the functions we end up with 206124 functions that are associated with a review comment.

-Finally we end up with 8315 data points.
-Started with 10000 data points.
-206124 data points.
-During the creation of the dataset some filters were applied.
+Some filters were applied to the dataset to create the final datasets.
+As a result we end up with 8315 data points.
+More detailed information:

-- Removed 20946 rows where ms and mr are the same.
-206124 -> 185178
+- Removed 20946 rows where ms and mr are the same. **206124** -> 185178
 - Removed 94909 rows where rnl set has more than one comment.
 185178 -> 90269
 - Removed 53889 rows where ms or mr tokens length more than 100.
 90269 -> 36380
-- Removed 28065 rows where mr contains literals that are not present in the ms. 36380 -> 8315
+- Removed 28065 rows where mr contains literals that are not present in the ms. 36380 -> **8315**

 ---